AEADataEditor/report-aea-data-editor-2023/README.md

 The script `run_all.sh` is used within a (Linux) shell to implement the above run order, but is optional.

+> The script `11_table1_compliance.R` will fail with error message `Error: Missing noncompliance file data/jira/raw/jira-search-non-compliant.xlsx Execution halted`.
+In the public deposit, this is expected behavior, and is not critical for any other programs.

 To run the registry code, `knit` the `data/registry/Scripts/AEA Annual Report_reproducible.Rmd` file.

 #### Using the container